2Hasan2/monty/README.md

 # Monty Language Interpreter

-It is repo contains a simple interpreter for the Monty language, written in C.
+It is a repo contains a simple interpreter for the Monty language, written in C.

 ## Files